The Teaching Professor

 Meet Our Contributing Editors

-May 2022 marked the retirement of The Teaching Professor’s founding editor and longtime lead contributor, Maryellen Weimer.
-To carry on the publication’s mission of providing readers with evidence-based ideas and advice for improving learning in their courses, we welcome aboard four new monthly contributors.
-Look for their writing, exclusive to The Teaching Professor, beginning in June 2022.
+The Teaching Professor contributing editors carry on the publication’s mission of providing readers with evidence-based ideas and advice for improving learning in their courses.
+Look for their insight exclusively for The Teaching Professor subscribers.

 Stephen L. Chew is a professor of psychology at Samford University in Birmingham, Alabama.
 Trained as a cognitive psychologist, one of his primary research areas is the cognitive basis of effective teaching and learning.
 Chew has worked to translate learning research for teachers and students.
 He developed a research-based framework of cognitive challenges that teachers must address to engender student learning.
 He is the creator of a groundbreaking series of YouTube videos for students on how to study effectively which have been viewed almost three million times.
 Chew is the recipient of multiple national awards for his teaching and research, including being named the 2011 Outstanding Master’s Universities and Colleges U.S. Professor of the Year by the Carnegie Foundation for the Advancement of Teaching.
 Chew serves as the chair of the National Institute on the Teaching of Psychology (NITOP).